 - Mrs B McKenzie Head (non-Governor role)

 We have two committees that meet termly: Curriculum and Standards and Finance and Resources.
 The Curriculum and Standards Committee is responsible for everything to do with your child’s learning from monitoring teaching and learning to reviewing performance data; from monitoring the use of Pupil Premium and SEN expenditure to pupil attendance and behaviour; from contributing to and developing of the School Development Plan to reviewing the impact of school policies.
-The Finance and Resources Committee is responsible for the school budget, the premises and staffing.
+The Finance and Resources Committee is responsible for setting and reviewing the school budget, monitoring spending each term, maintaining and security of premises and the review and training of staff.

 Upland Primary School Local Governing Body Information 2016/17